 A survey by eConsultancy asked respondents this question:

-If you are shopping from a retailer you don’t know well, how would you decide whether to trust the website?
+If you are shopping from an ecommerce website retailer you don’t know well, how would you decide whether to trust the same?

 Here’s what they found.